-The Department of Juvenile Justice has established behavior plans that are in alignment with classroom expectations.
-Teachers are given a workshop by the facility to explain the behavioral expectations of facility and the alignment with the classroom.
+The Department of Juvenile Justice and Neglected and at risk programs have established behavior plans that are in alignment with classroom expectations.
+Teachers are given a workshop by the program to explain the behavioral expectations of the program and the alignment with the classroom.